 Don’t be afraid to call the front desk and ask to speak to the nurse so you can ask them if the doctor treats MCAD or if they have even heard of it.
 If they don’t or haven’t, move on.
 Don’t waste time with a doctor who is unfamiliar because this is a very complicated disease and needs a qualified doctor helping you to treat it.

 Step 2. – Know which specialists are nearby and which tests need to be run and in what order.
 Become familiar with what the experts are saying about the disease, particularly the testing process.
 Blood tests, urine tests and bone marrow tests may or may not be warranted.
 It’s important to understand the purpose of these tests for MCAS and mastocytosis, two different types or aspects of mast cell disease, and also whether or not they are recommended based on your symptoms and other variables.

-Step 3. – Start tracking your everything, including your food intake and symptoms, using the handy Daily Activity Log (scroll down the page) the experts recommend.
+Step 3. – Start tracking your everything, including your food intake and symptoms.
 It will help you to see patterns and figure out triggers to remove/avoid.
 You can use the MCAD Diet Guideline to help you with sussing food triggers.
 Remember: this is a very long, difficult process.
 Be patient!

 Step 5. – Once it’s clear you have or your doctor strongly believes you have MCAD, download and print off the ER brochure and any other forms that may help you or your doctors.

 If your doctor decides you need an epipen (usually 2) become accustomed to being prepared to spring into action at any time, following these 3 steps: